 There are several places in St Julian and Sliema where you can find halal food, from restaurants to takeaways in the area.
 The Intercontinental Hotel in St Julians does offer halal options but it is advisable to check with the property in advance.
 There are even some restaurants owned by Muslim owners who serve halal food such as Mamounia in Sliema, Turkish kebab and Shekinah restaurant in St Julians which also serves Arabic and Indian dishes.

 The Islamic Centre of Malta is a located in Paola which is only 10km away from St Julians and Valletta.

 We stayed at the Hilton Hotel in Saint Julian.
-If you follow my advice on the Hilton Gold card you are guaranteed to get great treatment from the hotel and an upgrade to an amazing view and lounge with free food.
+If you have Hilton Gold card you are guaranteed to get great treatment from the hotel and an upgrade to an amazing view and lounge with free food.
 They were very nice to us, friendly and welcoming not even for a moment we felt that we were discriminated because we were Muslims.

 Just two minutes walk from our hotel there was a Halal Turkish take way with some great food and they serve massive portions. 🙂 Surprisingly there were two fine dining halal restaurants 20 minutes walk down the road.

 You can read the TripAdvisor reviews of the hotel here

 From the UK and the rest of Europe, it is relatively cheap to reach Malta plenty of low-cost airlines fly to Malta from various European airports.
 If you are looking for a short break then I would totally recommend Malta for a family trip.
 I would also suggest you rent a car especially if you have children, it is a small island and rentals are not very expensive.
 Plus they drive on the right side of the road. 🙂